Dr Mabel Lie

 Qualitative research supervisor for Masters research qualitative study embedded within ASPIRE (Aspirin resistance among pregnant women at risk of preeclampsia)

 - Lie ML, Graham RH, Robson SC, Griffith PD.
-MRI for fetal developmental brain abnormalities: perspectivesfrom the pregnant patient.
-Qualitative Health Research 2018.
-In Press.
+MRI for Fetal Developmental Brain Abnormalities: Perspectives From the Pregnant Patient.
+Qualitative Health Research 2018, epub ahead of print.

 - Lie MLS, Murtagh MJ, Burges Watson D, Jenkings KN, Mackintosh J, Ford GA, Thomson RG.
 Risk communication in the hyperacute setting of stroke thrombolysis: an interview study of clinicians.
 Emergency Medicine Journal 2015, 32(5), 357-363.